HENDRIX '70: Clearing the Haze by Michael Fairchild

 Los Angeles - April "1970"

-The Lifelines CD box set
+The Lifelines CD box set contains an

 April 1969 Los Angeles Forum concert with